 NYao-photo

-After receiving a Ph.D. in applied physics and electron microscopy from Arizona State University, where John M. Cowley was his dissertation advisor, Yao entered the industry, first working at the Shell Development Company, then at the ExxonMobil Research and Engineering Company.
-In 1993, he joined Princeton University to help establish an interdisciplinary imaging and analysis program.
-This program has since developed into a leading materials characterization center.
-In a recent NSF-MRSEC review report, the committee praised the IAC, recognizing that "it is among the best in the world for advanced imaging and analysis of materials."
+After earning his Ph.D. in applied physics and electron microscopy from Arizona State University under pioneering microscopist John M. Cowley, Yao began his career in industry, first at Shell Development Company and later at ExxonMobil Research and Engineering.
+In 1993, he joined Princeton University to help establish its interdisciplinary Microscopy Program, which evolved into today’s IAC.
+Under his leadership, the IAC has become a world-class materials characterization facility, praised by an NSF-MRSEC review committee as “among the best in the world for advanced imaging and analysis of materials”.

 PrincetonPrinceton University